PatrickJS/awesome-angular/README.md

 * [docgeni](https://github.com/docgeni/docgeni) - A modern, powerful and out of the box documentation generator for Angular components lib and markdown docs.

 #### Generators

+##### Go

+* [goxygen](https://github.com/Shpota/goxygen) - Goxygen generates back-end Go code, connects it with front-end components, provides a Dockerfile for the application, and creates docker-compose files that run in development and production environments.

 ##### NET